gsauthof/python-eti/README.md

 received ETI message to stdout it can also be used as ad-hoc protocol dissector when developing/testing an ETI client.

+There is also a simple EOBI-Client (`eobi_client.py`) that dumps multicast market data packets, including the [DSCP][dscp] field in which the EOBI protocol encodes market data related information, as well.

 ## Protocol Descriptions